OpenEvalProject/evals/manuscripts/elife-12735/v3/manuscript.md

 Overall, the in vitro findings revealed that elevation of either CpG or UpA frequencies in one segment of IAV substantially reduced replication fitness.
 The ten fold reductions in replication titres in the growth curve in mutants with approximately 10% genome replacement (Figure 1A, B) were broadly consistent with fitness reductions associated with CpG and UpA frequency increases in E7 (Atkinson et al., 2014) and (via codon pair de-optimisation) in IAV (Mueller et al., 2010) and poliovirus (Coleman et al., 2008).

-## In vivo clinical course of IAV mutants with increased CpG and UpA frequencies in vivo
+### In vivo clinical course of IAV mutants with increased CpG and UpA frequencies in vivo

 Induction of disease in mice infected with WT IAV and variants with altered dinucleotide frequencies was investigated by infection of immunocompetent 8 week old female BALB/c mice.
-Intranasal inoculation of groups of 6 mice with 200 PFU of WT PR8 and CDLR permuted mutant induced rapid weight loss (down to 86.3% of starting weight, standard error ± 3.2% and 86.5% ± 1.5%) by day 5 (
+Intranasal inoculation of groups of 6 mice with 200 PFU of WT PR8 and CDLR permuted mutant induced rapid weight loss (down to 86.3% of starting weight, standard error ± 3.2% and 86.5% ± 1.5%) by day 5 (Figure 2A).
+Mice showed increasing clinical signs including reduced activity, loss of condition (staring coat), increased respiration and hunching over the observation period.
+Mouse cohorts infected with UpA-high and CpG-high mutants showed reduced weight loss (92.3% ± 2.0% and 96.4% ± 2.7% of starting weight respectively) and reduced (UpA-high) or absent (CpG-high) clinical signs compared to WT-infected mice.

 ![Figure 2.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig2-v3.jpg)

 **Figure 2.:** (A, B) Weights of mice (proportion of starting weight) of mice inoculated with 200 PFU of IAV WT and mutant strains with altered dinucleotide compositions.
 Deaths of individual mice are shown underneath the x-axis using the same colour coding.
 (C) Weight loss of mice infected with different inoculum doses (20–200 PFU) of the CpG-high IAV mutant (D) weight loss in the mice previously infected with CpG-high IAV (in Figure 2C) with a 200 PFU WT challenge dose at day 21 after the original inoculation.
-In all graphs, error bars show SEMs of 4–6 mice per group.DOI: http://dx.doi.org/10.7554/eLife.12735.010
+In all graphs, error bars show SEMs of 4–6 mice per group.

 Although WT-infected and CDLR infected mice showed rapid weight loss, those infected with UpA- and particularly CpG-high IAV mutants showed a less severe clinical course.
 To investigate potential differences in recovery rates between WT and mutants and to examine virus replication and host response at different time points, three cohorts of 6 mice were inoculated each with WT, CDLR, CpG- and UpA-high variants of IAV and culled at days 3, 6 and 14 (Experiment 2; Figure 2B).
 Initial weight loss and clinical severity over the first 5 days was reproducible from the previous experiment with again CpG-high infected mice both strikingly reduced weight loss compared to WT and CDLR controls.
 Over the period after 5 days, individual mice from the WT, CDLR and UpA-high which showed >20% weight loss and more severe clinical signs and were culled.
 The remainder, along with all CpG-high infected mice regained weight from a nadir at around day 7–8; the latter group regained weight similar to those of the mock infected group while remaining mice retained a weight deficit through to day 14.
 In contrast to WT, CDLR and UpA-high infected mice, all mice infected with the CpG-high mutant remained clinically normal throughout the infection period and showed minimal weight loss over the infection period (maximum loss to 95.8% of starting weight, SE ± 1.5%).

-## IAV virus replication in vivo
+### IAV virus replication in vivo

 To investigate the extent of IAV replication in the respiratory tract of inoculated mice, tissue homogenates were prepared from individual lungs of mice culled at days 3, 6 and 14 and titrated for infectivity in MDCK cells and for viral RNA by qPCR (Figure 1F).
 WT and the CDLR mutant showed similar replication kinetics while there was marked replication deficit of CpG-high and UpA-high mutants, most evident at day 3 but remaining over 1 log below WT levels at day 6.
 For all mouse groups (WT, CDLR, UpA-high, CpG-high), IAV replication was undetectable by day 14, with all homogenates testing negative by virus isolation (Figure 1F) and by qPCR (data not shown).

-## Histopathology and innate host response to IAV infection
+### Histopathology and innate host response to IAV infection

 The histopathological changes associated with IAV infection in the lung were examined at three time points (days 3, 6 and 14 post-inoculation) in mock infected mice and mice inoculated with 200pfu of WT, CDLR, CpG- and UpA-high variants of IAV.
-Histological examination revealed mild to marked, multifocal to coalescing, fibrinonecrotising bronchointerstitial pneumonia typical of IAV infection (
+Histological examination revealed mild to marked, multifocal to coalescing, fibrinonecrotising bronchointerstitial pneumonia typical of IAV infection (Figure 3A).
+Changes were consistent with an acute to subacute disease process at days 3 and 6 while day 14 samples exhibited more chronic pathology including prominent evidence of repair such as piling up of epithelial cells lining the airways and florid type II pneumocyte proliferation outlining alveolar spaces.
+Infection with the CpG-high mutant virus produced less pathology at day 3 compared to the WT, CDLR and UpA-high variants.
+The CpG-high mutant also showed a significantly more rapid resolution of inflammation (Figure 3B; scored as the mean of perivascular, peribronchiolar and interstitial inflammatory lesions; p = 0.01).
+Epithelial and interstitial necrosis was prominent in mice infected with all IAV variants, but had largely resolved by day 14 (Figure 3C).
+Consistent with its reduced overall pathology, CpG-high showed more rapid resolution of epithelial and interstitial cell repair processes at day 14 (Figure 3D; p = 0.01).
+Contrastingly, the histopathological changes in the UpA-high infected mice were similar to WT and CDLR infected mice at all time points and dosages.

 ![Figure 3.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig3-v3.jpg)

 **Figure 3.:** (A) Representative lung sections from mice infected with WT (a, b, e, f) and CpG-high (c, d, g, h) IAV variants at days 3 (a-d) and 14 (e-h) post infection.
 At day 3 prominent peribronchiolar and perivascular accumulation of inflammatory cells are present in WT infected mice (a), with moderate to marked, multifocal to coalescing airway epithelial cell necrosis (b).
 The inflammatory and necrotic lesions in this acute phase of disease are less severe in the CpG-high infected mice (c, d).
 At day 14 WT-infected mice showed marked peribronchial and perivascular lymphohistiocytic inflammation (e), epithelial regeneration and prominent type II pneumocyte proliferation (f).
 Again, the lesions in the CpG-high infected mice during this repair stage of disease were less severe (g, h).
 Bars in figures a, c, e, and g represent 200 µm.
 Bars in figure b, d, f, and h represent 20 µm.
 (B, C and D) Blinded histological scoring of (B) inflammation, (C) necrosis, and (D) repair processes in sections of lung from mice infected with different IAV strains.
 Bar heights show mean values from 4–6 mice per group scored from 0–3 for severity of (B) inflammation (perivascular, peribronchiolar and interstitial), (C) epithelial and interstitial necrosis, and (D) epithelial cell repair and type II pneumocyte proliferation.
 All average scores were normalised by the area of lung affected in the section.
 The significance of differences in pathology severity between viruses was determined by Kruskall-Wallis non-parametric test (combining WT and CDLR scores); p values shown above bars with significant values highlighted in bold.
 Error bars show SEM.
 Induction of individual cytokine in mice infected with IAV infection at different time point post-inoculation is shown in Figure 3—figure supplement 1 and 3.
-Induction of interferon-β mRNA in lung samples is shown in Figure 3—figure supplement 2.DOI: http://dx.doi.org/10.7554/eLife.12735.011
+Induction of interferon-β mRNA in lung samples is shown in Figure 3—figure supplement 2.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig3-figsupp1-v3.jpg)

 **Figure 3—figure supplement 1.:** Induction of individual cytokines in pooled lung samples (n = 6) collected at days 3, 6 and 14 post-inoculation.
-The y-axis records fold-induction over cytokine level detected in uninfected mice; only cytokines showing significant (>two fold induction at any time point) are shown on the graph; no induction of the following cytokines were recorded: C5/C5a, Eotaxin, I-309, IL-10, IL-12 p70, IL-13, IL-16, IL-1α, IL-2, IL-23, IL-27, IL-3, IL-5, M-CSF, SDF-1, sICAM-1, TARC and TNF-α.DOI: http://dx.doi.org/10.7554/eLife.12735.012
+The y-axis records fold-induction over cytokine level detected in uninfected mice; only cytokines showing significant (>two fold induction at any time point) are shown on the graph; no induction of the following cytokines were recorded: C5/C5a, Eotaxin, I-309, IL-10, IL-12 p70, IL-13, IL-16, IL-1α, IL-2, IL-23, IL-27, IL-3, IL-5, M-CSF, SDF-1, sICAM-1, TARC and TNF-α.

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig3-figsupp2-v3.jpg)

 **Figure 3—figure supplement 2.:** Quantitation of IFN-β mRNA in lungs of infected mice at days 3 and 6 by qPCR.
 Bars record mean levels; error bars show SEM.
-IFN-β was undetectable in all lung samples collected at day 14 (data not shown).DOI: http://dx.doi.org/10.7554/eLife.12735.013
+IFN-β was undetectable in all lung samples collected at day 14 (data not shown).

 ![Figure 3—figure supplement 3.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig3-figsupp3-v3.jpg)

 **Figure 3—figure supplement 3.:** Induction of individual cytokines using a standard mouse panel in pooled lung samples (n = 6) collected at days 3, 6 and 14 post-inoculation.
-The y-axis records fold-induction over cytokine level detected in uninfected mice; only cytokines showing significant (>two fold induction at any time point are shown on the graph; no induction of the following cytokines were recorded: C5/C5a, Eotaxin, I-309, IL-10, IL-12 p70, IL-13, IL-16, IL-1α, IL-2, IL-23, IL-27, IL-3, IL-5, M-CSF, SDF-1, sICAM-1, TARC and TNF-α.DOI: http://dx.doi.org/10.7554/eLife.12735.014
+The y-axis records fold-induction over cytokine level detected in uninfected mice; only cytokines showing significant (>two fold induction at any time point are shown on the graph; no induction of the following cytokines were recorded: C5/C5a, Eotaxin, I-309, IL-10, IL-12 p70, IL-13, IL-16, IL-1α, IL-2, IL-23, IL-27, IL-3, IL-5, M-CSF, SDF-1, sICAM-1, TARC and TNF-α.

 The induction of the major cytokines during acute infection with IAV was determined in pooled samples of lung homogenate from cohort groups at days 3, 6 and 14 after inoculation (Figure 3—figure supplement 1).
 Substantial (>two-fold) induction of 21 of the 40 cytokines in the panel over levels in mock infected mice was observed in at least one IAV strain at days 3 and 6, but with these showed substantial variability in levels between time points.
 With the exception of IP-10, which was maximally induced at day 3, cytokine levels increased between days 3 and 6, while they became largely undetectable on day 14 after resolution of infection.
 Most prominent among induced cytokines were chemokines (e.g. RANTES, MIP-1α) and less prominent induction of interleukins or TNF-α.
 In contrast to the increased levels between days 3 and 6 in the majority of the inflammatory cytokines, individual mouse measurements of IFN-β mRNA by qPCR showed consistently higher levels at day 3, particularly in the WT and CDLR-infected groups (Figure 3—figure supplement 2).
 Induction of cytokines was comparable in Experiment 1 on day 5 post-inoculation (Figure 3—figure supplement 3).
 Differences were observed between WT and CDLR groups compared with the CpG-high and UpA-high groups.
 WT (and CDLR) variants of IAV showed greater induction of cytokines on day 3 (BLC, I-TAC, JE, MIG, MIP-1α and 1β) while by day 6, responses were comparable to those of the clinically attenuated CpG-high- and UpA-high mutants.
 MIP-1α was induced to substantially higher levels in mice infected with the latter viruses on day 6.

-## Adaptive immune response to IAV infection
+### Adaptive immune response to IAV infection

 T cell responses to IAV infection at day 21 post-inoculation were quantified using ICS and flow cytometry by measuring frequencies of ex vivo CD8+ and CD4+ T lymphocytes producing the cytokines IFN- γ, TNF-alpha or IL-2 upon exposure to pooled immunoreactive peptides in the NP (n = 1) and HA (n = 3) proteins.
 Lymphocytes extracted from lung (representing the local response) and spleen (systemic response) at day 21 post-infection were gated using the strategy outlined in Figure 4—figure supplement 1.

-Infection of mice with IAV induced a strong IFN-γ response in the lungs of infected mice, with frequencies of antigen-specific CD8+ lymphocytes of at least 5% in WT and CDLR-inoculated mice (
+Infection of mice with IAV induced a strong IFN-γ response in the lungs of infected mice, with frequencies of antigen-specific CD8+ lymphocytes of at least 5% in WT and CDLR-inoculated mice (Figure 4A, B).
+The population of IFN-γ producing CD8+ T cells in CpG-high mice was comparable (3.5%), while UpA infection induced a lower frequency of IFN-γ producing CD8+ T cells (1.2%).
+All variants of IAV induced comparable IFN-γ responses to IAV in CD8+ T lymphocytes recovered from the spleen with a 200 PFU inoculum (1.0–1.4%; Figure 4B).
+These lymphocytes also showed induction of the cytokine TNF-α and IL-2 that was comparable between WT and CDLR, CpG- and UpA-high IAV mutants.

 ![Figure 4.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig4-v3.jpg)

 **Figure 4.:** (A) Representative FACS plots showing the percentage of IFN-γ producing cells in mice infected with 200 PFU of IAV in the CD8+ T cell population after peptide stimulation.
 (B, C) Mean frequencies of CD8+ T lymphocytes expressing IFN- γ, TNF-α or IL-2 from spleen and lung at day 21 and neutralising antibody titres at days 6 and 21 post-infection with 200 PFU or 20 PFU of IAV respectively.
 Bars show mean frequencies of lymphocyte subsets and antibody titres from 4–6 mice per group; error bars show SEM.
 The gating strategy to identify CD8 lymphocytes is shown in Figure 4—figure supplement 1.
-Reactivity to individual peptides is shown in Figure 4—figure supplement 2.DOI: http://dx.doi.org/10.7554/eLife.12735.015
+Reactivity to individual peptides is shown in Figure 4—figure supplement 2.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig4-figsupp1-v3.jpg)

-**Figure 4—figure supplement 1.:** Gating strategy used to isolate the population of CD8 T cell IFN-γ producers after peptide stimulation.DOI: http://dx.doi.org/10.7554/eLife.12735.016
+**Figure 4—figure supplement 1.:** Gating strategy used to isolate the population of CD8 T cell IFN-γ producers after peptide stimulation.

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/12735/elife-12735-fig4-figsupp2-v3.jpg)

 **Figure 4—figure supplement 2.:** The number of IFN-γ reactive SFU per 106 measured using ELISPOT following overnight stimulation of thawed splenocytes with peptides or media from mice immunised 21 days earlier with 200pfu of the indicated viruses.
 Bars show mean frequencies of lymphocyte subsets from 3–4 mice per group.
-Error bars show standard deviation.DOI: http://dx.doi.org/10.7554/eLife.12735.017
+Error bars show standard deviation.

 Likewise peptide-specific CD4+ T cell responses were generated in all groups infected with variant or wild-type IAVs, directed at the single HLA Class II-restricted epitope included in the peptide cocktail.
 Overall the CD4+ T lymphocyte peptide-specific response recorded both locally (lung) and systemically (spleen) was substantially weaker (< 0.5%) than that of CD8+ T cells (data not shown).
 In order to determine if infection by the attenuated viruses had effects on the hierarchy or magnitude of the T cell response to individual epitopes, ELISPOT assays were performed on thawed frozen splenocytes from mice infected with 200 PFU to quantify their responses against individual peptides used in the ICS cocktail (Figure 4—figure supplement 2).
 Despite alterations to the NP coding sequence, the CpG-high, UpA-high and CDLR groups generated memory CD8+ T cell responses to the dominant NP epitope of equivalent magnitude to the wild-type infected animals.
 CD8+ and CD4+ cell responses to the unaltered HA protein were unchanged and infection by the attenuated viruses did not appear to alter the hierarchy of dominant epitopes in the peptides measured.

 Induction of neutralising antibody to the PR8 strain of IAV was measured at days 6 and 21 post inoculation (Figure 4B).
 High titres of antibody were induced at day 21 with comparable end point titres observed between WT/CDLR and the attenuated CpG and UpA-high IAV mutants at both measured time points.

-## Immunoreactivity of CpG- and UpA-high mutants
+### Immunoreactivity of CpG- and UpA-high mutants

 To investigate the extent to which infection dose influenced host response, cohorts of 6 mice were infected with 20 PFU of WT, CDLR, CpG-high and UpA-high IAV strains.
 Mice showed minimal weight loss and clinical signs over the infection period (data not shown) and consistent ten- to hundred-fold reduction in lung viral loads as determined by infectivity and quantitative PCR measurements (Figure 1F).
 This was associated with reduced pathology changes in the lung, with consistent reductions in mean scores for epithelial damage and inflammatory cell infiltrates across all variants of IAV (Figure 3B, C).
 Significant differences were observed in the severity of pathology between CpG-high and control mice (WT and CDLR groups).
 The percentage of peptide specific CD8+ and CD4+ T cell responses in the mice given ten-fold lower doses (20 PFU) was correspondingly reduced in all the groups, with an approximately five-fold reduction in local (lung) memory responses and a three-fold reduction in the central (splenic) memory compartment as measured by IFN-γ production (Figure 4B, C).
 Nonetheless, it is notable that even at the low dose all the modified IAV strains were able to generate T cell memory responses of comparable magnitude to that observed in the wild-type IAV-infected mice.
 Induction of neutralising antibody, in contrast, was only minimally reduced in mice infected with 20 PFU compared to the original inoculating dose (Figure 4B, C).

 Overall, with the exception of neutralising antibody induction, there was a strong dose dependence on all measured metrics of outcomes and host responses to IAV infection.
 These findings contrast markedly with the maintained immunoreactivity of CpG- and UpA-high mutants of IAV; despite their impaired replication in vivo (Figure 1F), they maintained comparable innate and T cell responses to infection.

-## Use of attenuated IAV variants as vaccines
+### Use of attenuated IAV variants as vaccines

 Mice infected with the original 200 PFU dose of the CpG-high mutant showed an almost entirely non-pathogenic course of infection (absent clinical signs, 4% weight loss), ten–hundred fold lower viral loads (Figure 1F) and reduced lung pathology (Figure 3) and yet induced substantial host responses, similar to those of WT virus.
 This raised the question of whether the response to infection with the CpG high mutant conferred protection from re-infection.
 To investigate this and to determine the dose of virus required to confer protection, cohorts of 4 mice were infected with reduced doses (100, 50 and 20 PFU) of the CpG-high virus mutant and weight loss was compared with those infected at the original dose (Experiment 3 - Figure 2C).
 Infection with the 200 PFU dose reproduced the minimal weight loss observed previously at day 6 (97.7% ± 0.4% of starting weight compared to 96.4% ± 2.7% previously observed [Figure 2A, B]), while mice infected with all lower doses showed no significant weight loss relative to the uninfected control group.
 No mice showed clinical signs of infection.